 The Stone repository monitor must be able to read the GemStone key file.
-By default, this is \$GEMSTONE/sys/gemstone.key.
+By default, this is \$GEMSTONE/sys/gemstone.key; if this is not found, on some platforms the web edition keyfile \$GEMSTONE/sys/community.starter.key (this keyfile has lower limits for repository size and number of users).
 The location and filename can be configured by the KEYFILE configuration parameter.

 Ordinarily, you create the key file during installation from information provided by GemStone.
 Be careful to enter the information correctly.
-GemStone key files are platform-specific, and key files for earlier versions may not work with new major releases.
+GemStone key files are platform-specific, and key files for earlier versions usually do not apply to new major releases.

-If you do not have a valid key file, contact GemStone Technical Support as described under "Technical Support" on page 4.
+If you require a key file, contact GemStone Technical Support as described under "Technical Support" on page 4.